charlotte3517/hotel-booking-back/README.md

 # Hotel Booking Backend

-This is the backend of the Hotel Booking website, built using Spring Boot, MyBatis, and Gradle, hosted on AWS ECS with Fargate.
+This is the backend of the Hotel Booking website,
+built using Spring Boot, MyBatis, and Gradle, and hosted on AWS ECS with Fargate.

-The backend handles order creation, payment processing, hotel review from google place api, and external API logging.
+The backend is responsible for managing hotel data, bookings, and payments, integrating with Amadeus and Google Places APIs for hotel information and reviews.
+It also incorporates Redis for caching API data and provides robust logging and automated cleanup features to ensure optimal performance and reliability.

 ## Features

-- **Order Management**: Automatically creates order details and payment records.
-- **Hotel Review Storage**: Stores hotel review data in the database for 7 days.
-  The backend checks if the stored data is older than 7 days;
-  if it is, the data is deleted, and new data is retrieved from the Google Places API.

-- **Automated Data Cleanup**: Automatically deletes hotel reviews older than 7 days every Monday at 2 AM,
-  ensuring that the database contains only the most recent data.
+- **Amadeus API Integration**: Retrieves hotel data, available offers, and allows hotel bookings using the Amadeus API.
+- **Google Places API Integration**: Fetches Google reviews and address for hotels, providing users with detailed feedback and ratings.
+- **Caching with Redis**: Caches frequently accessed API data (e.g., hotel search results and reviews) to improve performance and reduce API calls.
+  Cached data in Redis is automatically cleaned up on a monthly schedule to ensure data freshness and optimize storage.
-- **Logging**: All external requests and responses are logged in the External_Request_Log table.
+- **Logging**: Logs all external API requests and responses in the `External_Request_Log` table for monitoring and debugging.
-- **Tests**: Includes unit tests for hotel, order, and payment functionalities.
+- **Tests**: Includes unit tests for Amadeus API integration to ensure functionality and reliability.

 ## Tech Stack